History of clothing and textiles: Enlightenment and the Colonial period

+The Great Male Renunciation

+The Great Male Renunciation (Grande Renonciation masculine) is the historical phenomenon at the end of the 18th century in which wealthy Western men stopped using bright colors, elaborate shapes and variety in their dress, which were left to women's clothing.
+Instead, men concentrated on minute differences of cut, and the quality of the plain cloth.

+Coined by British psychologist John Flügel in 1930, it is considered a major turning point in the history of clothing, in which the men relinquished their claim to adornment and beauty.

-Industrial revolution
+Industrial Revolution

-During the industrial revolution, fabric production was mechanised with machines powered by waterwheels and steam-engines.
+During the Industrial Revolution, fabric production was mechanised with machines powered by waterwheels and steam-engines.
 Production shifted from small cottage based production to mass production based on assembly line organisation.
 Clothing production, on the other hand, continued to be made by hand.

 Sewing machines emerged in the 19th century streamlining clothing production.

 Textiles were not only made in factories.
 Before this, they were made in local and national markets.
 Dramatic change in transportation throughout the nation is one source that encouraged the use of factories.
 New advances such as steamboats, canals, and railroads lowered shipping costs which caused people to buy cheap goods that were produced in other places instead of more expensive goods that were produced locally.
 Between 1810 and 1840, the development of a national market prompted manufacturing which tripled the output's worth.
-This increase in production created a change in industrial methods, such as the use of factories instead of hand made woven materials that families usually made.
+This increase in production created a change in industrial methods, such as the use of factories instead of handmade woven materials that families usually made.

 The vast majority of the people who worked in the factories were women.
 Women went to work in textile factories for a number of reasons.
 Some women left home to live on their own because of crowding at home; or to save for future marriage portions.
 The work enabled them to see more of the world, to earn something in anticipation of marriage, and to ease the crowding within the home.
 They also did it to make money for family back home.
 The money they sent home was to help out with the trouble some of the farmers were having.
 They also worked in the millhouses because they could gain a sense of independence and growth as a personal goal.